 I was previously in the bad habit of just automatically upgrading my phone when my contract expired.
 It wasn’t until I looked into it that I realised I had been vastly overpaying and almost everyone else I know is too.

-- Firstly, Don’t Overpay Past Your Existing Contract End Date
+- Don’t Overpay Past Your Existing Contract End Date

-- Tip 1: How To Get A Cheap Mobile Phone Contract
+- Tip 1: How To Save Money on your Mobile Phone Contract

 - Choosing the Best Cheap SIM-Only Deal for You

-- Tip 2: How To Get A Cheap Mobile Phone Handset
+- Tip 2: How to Save Money on your Mobile Phone Handset

 - Best Time to Haggle With Existing Mobile Phone Provider

-- More Mobile Phone Saving Tips To Consider
+- Extra Mobile Phone Saving Tips to Reduce bill to £0?